bolub/Orderbook/README.md

 ## Data needed to be displayed on frontend for a orderbook

-- price
+- Price
-- quantity
+- Quantity
-- total
+- Total

 For testing:
 USDC -> USDT